Membership Engagement Committee Action Plan

 Action Plan:

-1. Create a new major member focus on undergraduates – Create an awareness campaign for undergraduates to learn more about genetics and genomics careers, ASHG, and the opportunities for them to get involved (help them find a mentor, online resources, etc).
+1. Create a new major member focus on students – Create an awareness campaign for undergraduates and graduates to learn more about genetics and genomics careers, ASHG, and the opportunities for them to get involved (help them find a mentor, online resources, etc).

 2. Promote genetics opportunities to diverse audiences reaching early scholars to encourage pursuit of careers in genetics research – continue to exhibit and participate in meetings geared toward underrepresented minority students.